 6 months before you leave you should consult your doctor to check your vaccine as some countries in South America require special vaccinations when entering.
 If you plan to visit the jungle (e.g. Lost City Trek / Tayrona NP) when Backpacking in Colombia you should get

 yellow fever vaccination.
 The earlier you take care of this the better as some vaccinations need a few months to have the full protection.

-I also highly recommend to get a good travel insurance as your current health insurance won't cover you in Colombia in most cases.
-During my time I used the awarded Travel Insurance by WorldNomads which you can easily purchase online for the exact time needed:
+I also highly recommend to get a good travel insurance as your current health insurance won't cover you in Colombia in most cases:

 Colombia is well connected to North America, Europe and to the rest of South America.
 The national carrier Avianca offers most of the direct flights – in Europe between Madrid, London, Munich, Barcelona and Bogota starting at prices as little as 550€ for a return flight.

 I flew with Lufthansa from Hamburg via Frankfurt to Bogotá and took a connection with AirFrance via Paris to get back hime.
 Both flight connections were recommendable in matters of service and comfort.
 If you fly with AirFrance you should really look into booking Premium Economy as it usually has its own cabin, comfortable shell seats and very good service.

 As a German citizen I didn't need to get a visa beforehand for tourism related stays up to 3 months.
 I only needed to bring a valid passport – the same goes for most passport holders from Europe and North America: